Janlorie/DataScienceMinor/Examples/Data Visualisation.md

 A word web is a way of visualizing the topics we retrieved from NMF and/or LDA.
 These wordwebs are as the name suggests, webs of words.
 To actually make these wordwebs, I found a package wordclouder.
 This actually rendered a wordweb based on a corpus.
-Since the topics retrieved from LDA were words, I had to make a function that got the counts of the topic words and created a corpus by appending the words as many times as they occur in the dataset.
+Since the topics retrieved from LDA were words, I had to make a function that got the counts of the topic words and created a corpus by appending the words as many times as they occur in the data set.

 #### In code
 ```python